Walk the Yellow River Scenic Belt

 Best time to do it

-Late afternoon into evening is the sweet spot.
+Late afternoon into evening works best.
 You get softer light, it cools down, and the riverfront feels more alive.
 Zhongshan Bridge at night is a real vibe, even if you’re not trying to “photograph everything.”

-Season-wise, a lot of travel sources push April to October for comfort (less biting wind, more pleasant walking).
+Season-wise, April to October is the comfortable window: less biting wind, more pleasant walking.

 The little practical things people forget